 A baby’s first birthday is truly an exciting time.
 It’s the first time a child gets to experience their very own birthday, and while they may not fully understand what’s going on, it’s still a fun time.
 If you’ve been to any kind of a baby party before, or if your parents showed you pictures of your own first birthday, you’ve probably witnessed plenty of one-year-olds covered in cake.
 After all, there’s something adorable about a child covered in cake.
 That is exactly why the smash cake has become so popular in recent years.
 But, what exactly is a smash cake, and what kind of smash cake recipe should you follow?
 Everything you need is right here.

 What Is a Smash Cake?

 In short, a smash cake is something your one-year-old is going to smash.
-Your child probably has not mastered the ability to pick up food with a spoon, and besides, a cake is the perfect texture to grab with hands.
-How often have you wished you could just grab a baked good and showdown on it?
+Your child probably has not mastered the ability to pick up food with a spoon, and besides, a cake is a perfect texture to grab with your hands.
+How often have you wished you could just grab a baked good and show down on it?
 Well, your one-year-old is able to do that.
 And, it makes for fantastic photo opportunities; that is why you need to consider a great smash cake recipe.